matthewphamilton/r4dev/content/en/docs/Model modules/Validate variables.md

 - Documentation
 weight: 92
 description: >
-  Using sub-modules from the youthvars R package, vector based classes can be used to validate variable values.
-This tutorial describes how to do that with classes exported as part of the youthvars R package.
+  Vector based classes can be used to help validate variable values.
+This tutorial describes how to do that with sub-module classes exported as part of the youthvars R package.
 ---

 {{% pageinfo %}}